 The Double H Ranch hires approximately 90 people to fill our paid summer staff positions.
 As a summer staff member, you’ll not only make a measurable impact on the lives of children living with a serious illness, but you’ll grow as an individual, too.
 During your time at camp, you will gain valuable skills in working with children and your peers.
 You will gain professional development that you can take with you to a career in any field.
-Learn more about our available opportunities for Summer 2020 below!
+Learn more about our available opportunities below!

 Prior camp experience needed.
 The Leadership Coordinator supervises the CIT Program and provides counselor support.
 This position is part of the leadership team and work alongside the the Camp Director.

 We hire 80-85 counselors each summer.
 Counselors are responsible for day-to-day care of campers, providing a safe environment for themselves and our campers, motivating campers to participate in camp activities and providing a fun camp experience.
 Counselors must be 19 years of age or 18 with one year of college completed.

 The Counselor-in-Training program is 5 weeks in length and is residential.
 CIT’s must be 17 years of age.

 Are Summer Staff and CIT’s paid?
 Yes!
 There are various pay rates based on position and experience.